Important Notice

 Please refer to CDE ERC Guidelines on Participant Information Sheet & Consent Form (Version 2, dated 21 November 2023) for more details.

-Collaborative Institutional Training Initiative (CITI) certificate for “Social behavioral – Basic/Refresher”.
-Applicable.
-Applicable.
+Collaborative Institutional Training Initiative (CITI) Program certificate for “Social & Behavioral Research - Basic/Refresher” Course.
+Applicable to all PIs and Co-Is.
+Applicable to all PIs and Co-Is.
 Kindly upload under the “Supplementary” section, at the “Supplementary Attachments” sub-section.

 Supervisor’s email endorsement of the student research.
 Applicable.
 Not applicable.
 Kindly upload under the “Supplementary” section, at the “Supplementary Attachments” sub-section.